Jieling-Cai/http-proxy/README.md

-# Http Proxy
+# HTTP Proxy
 This is a simple version of HTTP proxy supported the following functionalities:
-(For a much more complex and comprehensive version of an HTTP proxy, pls reference "CS-112-Final-Project" repository)
+(For a much more complex and comprehensive version of a proxy server, pls reference "CS-112-Final-Project" repository)

 ```bash
 (1) Listen on a port for client connection requests.